McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 A photo of a bride and groom cutting their wedding cake together.
 There are flowers in the foreground and a sign that says Just Married in the background.

-It was a beautiful, fun-filled day in the mountains - and a great way to combine the adventure of a ski elopement with the celebration of a traditional wedding.
+It was a beautiful, fun-filled day in the mountains that combined the adventure of a ski elopement with the celebration of a traditional wedding — and we created some very memorable elopement photos along the way!

 Next